-FireCCISFD11, released by the Fire_cci project in 2018, is a Small Fire Database for Sub-Saharan Africa.
-The underlying burned area detection approach combines spectral information from 20-m Sentinel-2A MSI images with MODIS C6 active fire information (Roteta et al., 2019).
-FireCCISFD11 covers the year 2016 and is provided as pixel and grid products that have the same product layers as the global Fire_cci products (see sections 3.2.1 and 3.2.2).
+FireCCISFD11, released by the Fire\cci project in 2018, is a Small Fire Database for Sub-Saharan Africa.
+The underlying burned area detection approach combines spectral information from 20-m Sentinel-2A MSI images with MODIS C6 HS information (Roteta et al., 2019).
+FireCCISFD11 covers the year 2016 and is provided as pixel and grid products that have the same product layers as the global Fire\cci products (see section 3.2.2).
 The pixel product has a resolution of approx. 20 m at the Equator.
 Temporal resolution is 10 days because of the satellite's revisit time.
 Land cover information is extracted from the CCI S2 prototype Land Cover map at 20 m.
-Validation of the FireCCISFD11 against Landsat images yields omission and commission error rates of 27% and 19%, respectively (long sampling unit, see Table 4).
+Validation of the FireCCISFD11 against Landsat images yields omission and commission error rates of 27% and 19%, respectively (long sampling unit, see Table 5).

 4.2.2.
-FireCCIS1SA10 (Amazon basin), beta product
+FireCCIS1SA10 (Amazon basin)

-FireCCIS1SA10 is burned area product for the Amazon basin (South America) for the year 2017.
-The Fire_cci project has released it in July 2019 as a beta-version.
-Burned area mapping combines spectral information acquired from the SAR instruments onboard the Sentinel-1 A/B satellites with thermal anomalies detected in the MODIS MCD14ML C6 and Suomi VIIRS active fire products (Tanase and Belenguer-Plomer 2018).
+FireCCIS1SA10 is a burned area product for the Amazon basin (South America) for the year 2017, released by the Fire\cci project in July 2019.
+Burned area mapping combines spectral information acquired from the SAR instruments onboard the Sentinel-1 A/B satellites with thermal anomalies detected in the MODIS MCD14ML C6 and Suomi VIIRS HS products (Tanase and Belenguer-Plomer 2018).
 The Sentinel-1 A/B SAR constellation offers images with 5 to 20 m spatial resolution and a 6 day exact repeat cycle at the equator.
 The spatial resolution of the FireCCIS1SA10 product is 40 m since burned area mapping was performed on spatially aggregated images (Belenguer-Plomer and Pettinari 2019, Belenguer-Plomer et al. 2019).
 The preliminary product validation yields overall omission and commission error rates of 36% and 37%, respectively (Table 5).

-Dave Jacob Validatio Validation reference fire 0 - [0/] Ce Statistic D.f Product n period perimeters mapped from Ue [%] [%] refers to Reference FireCCISFD10 2016 45 Landsat scenes, stratified random sampled, with time differences of individual pairs of consecutive images: (a) "short": <= 16 days (b) "long": >=100 days (a) 67 (b) 27 (a) 64 (b) 19 Sub-Saharan Africa, annual product Roteta et al. (2019) FireCCIS1SA10 2017 40 stratified random samples; reference burned area dataset generated from Landsat and Sentinel-2 MS 36 37 Amazon Basin Fernandez- Carrillo et al. (2018) BAECV 1988, 1993, 1998, 2003, 2008 280 visually interpreted independent Landsat scenes, selected with stratified sampling 42 33 conterminous US, mean annual product Vanderhoof et al. (2017) Landsat fire scars Queensland 1987- 2012 500k independent random points of Landsat samples 20 30 Queensland, Australia Gill et al. (2010)
+Product Validation period Validation reference fire perimeters mapped from Oe [%] Ce [%] Statistic refers to Reference FireCCISFD11 2016 45 Landsat scenes, stratified random sampled, with time differences of individual pairs of consecutive images: (a) "short": <= 16 days (b) "long": >=100 days (a) 67 (b) 27 (a) 64 (b) 19 Sub-Saharan Africa, annual product Roteta et al. (2019) FireCCIS1SA10 2017 40 stratified random samples; reference burned area dataset generated from Landsat and Sentinel-2 MS 36 37 Amazon Basin Fernandez- Carrillo et al. (2018) BAECV 1988, 1993, 1998, 2003, 2008 280 visually interpreted independent Landsat scenes, selected with stratified sampling 42 33 conterminous US, mean annual product Vanderhoof et al. (2017) Landsat fire scars Queensland 1987-2012 500k independent random points of Landsat samples 20 30 Queensland, Australia Gill et al. (2010)